For many years, I thought that soap making was too hard and too frightening.

 All ingredients, including your water, must be weighed accurately.
 I have an old-fashioned set of scales with a dial, but if you’ve got digital scales, all the better.

 Place your pot on the scales and tare your scales (set them to zero).
-Then add the lard that you have rendered and weigh it.
+Then add your lard and weigh it.

 Whenever you read a soap recipe, you should always run it through a soap calculator or two to double check.